bradlindblad/tidyUSDA/cran-comments.md

-Fixed a few minor things that needed addressing.
+Fixed one line that made the NAMESPACE for package work correctly.

 ## Test environments
 * local Linux Mint 19.3, R 3.6.2